Hilary Hager, President

 Lorrie Kalmbach-Ehlers, Treasurer

 Lorrie began her work with the Federation by serving on the Legislative Committee and joined the board in September of 2011.
 Lorrie has a Bachelor of Science degree in Wildlife Biology from the University of Washington and has conducted research for the Department of Defense and co-produced a publication that appeared in Northwest Naturalist.
-In addition, she has been employed by many nonprofit organizations, including Kitsap Humane Society, where she has shared her animal talents as adoption counselor, foster parent and volunteer, and Salish Sea Expeditions as Director of Outreach and Operations.
+In addition, she has been employed by many nonprofit organizations, including Kitsap Humane Society, where she has shared her animal talents as adoption counselor, foster parent and volunteer, Salish Sea Expeditions as Director of Outreach and Operations, and the first Executive Director of Northwest Spay & Neuter Center, an organization dedicated to providing the community with low cost, high quality, high volume spay/neuter services.
 Lorrie’s volunteer endeavors also include co-founding BullsEye Dog Rescue in 2004, of which she is currently the Board President.
-She also currently serves as Executive Director of Coalition: HUMAnE, an organization dedicated to providing the community with low cost, high quality, high volume spay/neuter services.
-A small farm in Port Orchard is where she calls home with her three permanent resident dogs and an ongoing rotation of foster puppies, two cats, two goats, one 40 year old tortoise, three horses, a flock of chickens and a couple ducks, one young boy that loves them all dearly, not to mention her very patient husband.
+A small farm in Port Orchard is where she calls home with her three permanent resident dogs and an ongoing rotation of foster puppies, a cat, two goats, one 40 year old tortoise, four horses, a flock of chickens, a young boy and girl that love them all dearly, not to mention her very patient husband.

 Don Jordan, Secretary